MawKKe/coinflip-go/README.md

 ## Usage

+View help:

+    $ coinflip-go help

-To flip a coin, run:
+To flip a coin and get either "heads" or "tails", run:

-    $ coinflip-go
+    $ coinflip-go coinflip
     heads

-or if you want result as either "yes" or "no":
+...or if you want result as either "yes" or "no":

-    $ coinflip-go -yesno
+    $ coinflip-go yesno
     no

+...or if you want to pick among choices (e.g number 1-5):

+    $ coinflip-go choose 1 2 3 4 5
+    4

-Note: this assumes that `$GOPATH/bin` is included in your shell's `$PATH`
+Note: if you installed the binary with `go install`, make sure `$GOPATH/bin` is included in your shell's `$PATH`

 ## License